Concepts

 Once the tenant provisioning process completes (or fails), the tracking routine returns the appropriate status to the SaaS Registry via an asynchronous callback.

-This asynchronous approach avoids timeouts during synchronous calls and enables scheduling dedicated jobs (via CAPTenantOperation) for completing the subscription and performing any additional cluster tasks (for example, creating a VirtualService for the tenant subdomain).
+This asynchronous approach avoids timeouts during synchronous calls and enables the scheduling of dedicated jobs (via CAPTenantOperation) for completing the subscription and performing any additional cluster tasks (for example, creating an Istio VirtualService for the tenant subdomain).

 2 - CAP Application Components